caesarfeta/dot_com/story/dbpedia/dbpedia.md

 	foaf:depiction [http]	<http://upload.wikimedia.org/wikipedia/commons/9/99/Apis_mellifera_flying.jpg>

+That my friends is a link to an image.
+I love images!
+I want more of them!
-I'm thinking it would be really cool if I could query DBPedia and get URLs to images of all the species in the Apis genus.

-I can do that with this query.
+I'm thinking it would be really cool if I could query DBPedia and get URLs to images of all the species in the Apis genus, which I can do with this query.

 	SELECT ?s ?o
 	WHERE {